swkkd/gowebapi/docs/StreamSetApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **StreamSetGetRecordedAtTimeAdHoc**
-> ItemsStreamValue StreamSetGetRecordedAtTimeAdHoc(ctx, time, webId, optional)
+> ItemsStreamValue StreamSetGetRecordedAtTimeAdHoc(a.client.ctx, time, webId, optional)
 Returns recorded values based on the passed time and retrieval mode.

 Any time series value in the response that contains an 'Errors' property indicates PI Web API encountered a handled error during the transfer of the response stream.